brandon-hamilton/creative-resources/buying-equipment.md

 	* Allows leveraging GPU acceleration (but not enough for GPU-centric workloads)
 - `3x USB-A Ports`
 	* Wacom + Mic + Camera
-		- The builtin camera / microphone may not work as well as external hardware
+		- The built in camera / microphone may not work as well as external hardware
 	* Wacom + Mouse & Keybaord
 	* Wacom + External Drives
 - `2x 1TB+ SSD, read/write 500MB/s+`